 Seminars in Economics, Economic Policy, and Political Economy

-The seminar program for student scholarship holders of the Friedrich-Ebert Foundation includes the possibility of offering and participating in seminars.
+The seminar program of the Friedrich-Ebert Foundation for student scholarship holders is extra-curricular activity that includes the possibility of offering and participating in seminars.
 Each year, the opportunity to propose seminar topics with a title and concept is open to all.
 The democratic process of voting by all scholarship holders then determines the seminars for the following year.
 Together with colleagues, I won about ten elections and hosted several seminars.
 As a speaker for the working group on Economics, I took on the responsibility of organizing several meetings.
 As a host of a seminar or working group meeting, I had to organize the entire program of a three- to four-day event, including selecting topics, articles, teaching formats, speakers, and visits to institutions with integrated discussions like the European Central Bank, the Bundesbank, or the Bundestag.
 Hosting also includes guiding through the seminar.

 One of the most enriching aspects of the seminar implementation was navigating the diverse educational and political backgrounds of the scholarship holders.
 This presented unique challenges and opportunities, sparking engaging discussions and fostering a rich learning environment where each participant’s unique perspective was a valuable contribution.
 While their ability to understand quickly allows them to progress easily within unfamiliar topics, their diverse study programs from Economics, Law, Politics, Philosophy, Arts, and Natural Science make it challenging to create a common ground from which analysis can start and be shared.
 This requires the seminar guide to break down complex topics and translate them into different and enable different ways to approach problems.
 Once we had built a common ground of terminology, the participants appreciated the opportunity to gain new perspectives in the discussions.